The thyroid gland, superfood and how diet can affect it

 7 everyday habits that can support the body

-1. Let greens dominate the plate
+1. Let greens dominate your plate

-3. Eat as clean food as possible
+3. Eat as cleanly as possible

 4. Lower stress levels where you can